Ukraine: Russia said to be using more deadly weapons in war - NewsBreak

 “Russia wants to divide Europe, wants to weaken Europe,” he said.

-Von der Leyen said the EU's executive arm was “working day and night” on an assessment of Ukraine’s eligibility as an EU candidate.
-The goal is to have the review ready to share with the bloc's 27 existing members by the end of next week.
+Von der Leyen said the EU’s executive arm was “working day and night” on an assessment of Ukraine’s eligibility as a candidate.
+The goal is to share it with existing members next week.

 RUSSIA SETS UP COMPANY TO SELL UKRAINE’S GRAIN